adamchainz/time-machine/README.rst

 Also beware that other processes are not affected.
 For example, if you use SQL datetime functions on a database server, they will return the real time.

+pytz
+====
+``dateutil.tz`` is recommended by Python rather than ``pytz`` when it comes to timezones.
+The way pytz handles timezone information is eager vs the lazy way Python handles timezones.
+This leads to inconsistencies in the generated datetimes.
+For a more detailed explanation, please `read the excellent blog post of Paul Ganssle <https://blog.ganssle.io/articles/2018/03/pytz-fastest-footgun.html>`__.
+If you're using a pytz timezone, an error will be raised.

 Comparison
 ==========